 Attorneys Who Understand Their Clients

 Even if you have valid grounds to file a claim, that does not mean that you will be successful in your endeavor to secure workers’ compensation benefits.
+The insurance carrier may dispute the claim.
+This is more likely with a pre-existing condition.
+It may also happen if the injury occurred during a lunch break.
 Workers’ compensation insurance providers sometimes deny claims, leaving workers without the financial help they need during these difficult times.
-In these situations, there are steps you can take to continue your fight for benefits.

 It can be devastating to learn that your claim for workers’ compensation benefits received a denial.
 While this is certainly a setback, it is not the end of the road for you.
 There are ways that you can pursue a different outcome, but the first step is to understand why the claim came back denied.
 Some of the most common reasons for a denied workers’ compensation claim include: